 While these represent some of the types of methods which may be deployed to verify the provision of parental consent, the DPC considers that methods endorsed by equivalent regulators in other jurisdictions could also act as a blueprint for the types of methods which may equally be deployed for GDPR compliance purposes.
-In the USA, the Federal Trade Commission (FTC) has endorsed the following methods for complying with similar obligations:
+In the USA, the Federal Trade Commission (FTC)61 has endorsed the following methods for complying with similar obligations62:

-- 1. signing a consent form and sending it to the organisation via fax, mail, or electronic scan; - using a credit card, debit card, or other online payment system that provides notification of each separate transaction to the account holder; - 3. calling a toll-free number staffed by trained personnel;
+- 1. signing a consent form and sending it to the organisation via fax, mail, or electronic scan; - using a credit card, debit card, or other online payment system that provides notification of each separate transaction to the account holder;